Chapter 13: Guidelines to CBA Report Writing

 For some example reports consider viewing the following links:

-Example report on “Standing Council on Environment and Water” from PWC in 2011 which uses good practice for tables and figures PWC Report, 2011
+Example report on “Standing Council on Environment and Water” from PWC in 2011 which uses good practice for tables and figures PWC Report, 2011 (link dead)

 Example report from Deloitte Access Economics titled “At what price?
-The economic, social and icon value of the Great Barrier Reef” which covers all important aspect of a CBA report including market and non-market aspects, and sensitivity analysis Deloitte 2017
+The economic, social and icon value of the Great Barrier Reef” which covers all important aspects of a CBA report including market and non-market aspects, and sensitivity analysis Deloitte 2017

 For more information on different writing styles refer to the UQ assignment guide Assignment types – my.UQ – University of Queensland